ComputationalBiomechanicsLab/systems/README.md

   - Click "Open PowerShell Window Here"

 - SSH into the server with your login credentials by typing `ssh username@cbl1`

 - The server should prompt that you're using an unknown connection with some ECDSA fingerprint.
 This fingerprint should match the server's (table, above)

 - If the ECDSA fingerprint looks ok, enter your password

 - You should now have an SSH connection to `cbl1`.

-If you only need terminal access, you can stop reading the walkthrough.
+- If you only need  terminal access, you can stop reading this walkthrough - you're done :smile:

 #### 3. Boot a VNC server on `cbl1`